 Do I Need a Terms of Service Agreement By Law?

-However, there's generally no legal requirement to have a specific Terms of Service or similar document, particularly when you don't have a financial relationship with the service user (who may simply be a site visitor).
+There's generally no legal requirement to have a specific Terms of Service or similar document, particularly when you don't have a financial relationship with the service user (who may simply be a site visitor).

 Why Should I Have a Terms of Service Agreement?